-This article explains how your user profile was created, and will help you to gain access to your account if you're not sure of your log in details.
+This article explains how your user profile was created, and will help you access the account you use to write reviews if you're unsure of your login details.

 Do I have a user profile?

 If you've previously reviewed a business on Trustpilot - however you came to do so - yes, you do.

 If your original review was written in response to an invitation, your user profile was created when you published your review, using the email address that you gave to the business .